propawan/propawan/README.md

 - ⚡ Fun fact: ...
 -->

-- 💻 I’m currently learning React Native
+- 💻 I’m currently learning Backend development in Java & JavaScript.
 - 📫 How to reach me: Drop a mail at pawankmrsingh101@gmail.com